Jiff21/qa/README.md

 ---

 ###### Caveats
 \* Technically a couple other things like Webdriver, Unittest, Hamcrest and Selenium were also used.
-And inevitably a bunch of other stuff will be added.
+And inevitably a more stuff will be added and I may not change the name.